charles-uno/Bloodlines/06_nonplayer_characters.md

 > This cerebus is named Hammermaw.
 It has stood vigil at the entry to this
 > cave for centuries, guarding its long-dead master's hoard of gold and gems.

+As a Significant NPC, a Cerberus has levels both above and below it.
+The following are examples of how savvy PCs might find themselves making Minor rolls, and how careless PCs might instead be called to roll at Incredible or even Legendary.

--   An Ordinary Satyr roll would be made to lull a cerberus to sleep, provided that the PC was carrying a musical instrument along with them.
+- An Incredible Dwarf roll would be necessary to forcefully restrain a cerberus.
+There are few safe places to grab a beast with so many teeth!
--   A Remarkable Naga roll would be made to identify a particular cerberus from  the distinctive markings in its fur, and by extension also deduce the nature  of the treasure it guards.
+- A Minor Elf roll would be necessary to identify a cerberus.
+They are rare beasts, but famous.
+Scholars can often speculate at the treasure contained in a vault based only on the fur color of the cerberus that guards it.
--   An Incredible Orc roll would be made to forcibly grapple a cerberus to the ground; there are few safe places to grab a beast with so many teeth.
+- A Legendary Goblin roll would be necessary to, by keeping to the shadows and taking soft steps, make one's way past an alert cerberus.
--   A Legendary Halfling roll would be made to sneak past the cerberus – making  it into the cave without being detected by its multitude of eyes, ears, and  nostrils.
+- A Minor Halfling roll would be necessary to lull a cerberus to sleep, whether by singing or through the use of a musical instrument... if for some reason a PC felt it wise to carry a lute deep into the wilderness!

 ## Example NPC: Stegosaurus